Federal Laws Against Religious Discrimination

 - A supervisor passes over a qualified Mormon applicant for a job and is later overheard saying to a colleague that he would not feel comfortable working closely with a Mormon.

 These examples may be violations of Title VII of the Civil Rights Act of 1964, which prohibits discrimination against persons based on their religion in hiring, promotion, or in the terms and conditions of employment.
-Title VII also requires that employers reasonably accommodate the religious needs of employees, such as Sabbath observance, if it would not be an undue burden on the employer to do so.
+Employers must reasonably accommodate the religious needs of employees if it would not be an undue burden to do so.

-- An apartment complex has a meeting room that is available for residents to reserve for card games, social activities, and similar events.
-A resident is told that she may not use the room to hold a Bible study with friends.
+- An apartment complex meeting room is available for residents to reserve for card games, social activities, and similar events.
+Management tells resident that she may not use the room to hold a Bible study with friends.

-- A Sikh man wearing a turban is told by a landlord that there are no apartments available in a complex, but later the same day the landlord tells other prospective tenants that there are units available.
+- A landlord tells a Sikh man wearing a turban that there are no apartments available in a complex, but later the same day the landlord tells other prospective tenants that there are units available.

 - A tenant in public housing places a statue of the Virgin Mary on her balcony.
 Although other tenants are permitted to place similarly sized decorative objects on their balconies, the property manager says that religious items are not allowed in public housing.